Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 Backpacking gear for Coyote Gulch is pretty similar to that for most other backpacking locations.
 The main difference would be footwear.

-• Footwear: You most definitely be walking in and out of the water all day long in Coyote Gulch.
+• Footwear: You will be walking in and out of the water all day in Coyote Gulch.
 Trail runners, hiking shoes, neoprene river shoes, or cheap sneakers work best.
-Between the constant wetting and abrasive sand and mud, whatever you wear will take a serious beating.
+Whatever you wear will take a serious beating between the constant wetting and abrasive sand and mud.
 Leather hiking boots are not a good choice.

 • Tent: Lightweight three-season tent or bivy.
 I use a Big Agnes Copper Spur HV UL2

 • Backpack: Well-fitting and large enough for all your gear.
-My preference is Osprey packs, they’re well designed and well made.
+My preference are Osprey packs, they’re well-designed and well-made.

 • Sleeping bag: Unless it’s a mid-winter trip a bag rated to 30º or 40º is sufficient.
 My preference is Western Mountaineering down bags.

 • Sleeping Pad: I prefer a Therma-Rest inflatable pad.
-They are more comfortable, offer better insulation, and pack small than currently closed-cell foam pads.
+They are more comfortable, offer better insulation, and pack smaller than currently closed-cell foam pads.

 • Stove: Fires are not permitted in Coyote Gulch, so a camp stove is essential.
 Bring whatever you have as long as it’s reliable.
 I recently switched over to an MSR Reactor Stove System and am extremely happy with its performance.